gracelang/language/standardPrelude/standard.md

     keysAndValuesDo (action:Function2⟦Number, T, Object⟧) -> Done
     // applies action, in order, to each of my keys and the corresponding element.

-    sorted -> Enumerable⟦T⟧
+    sorted -> List⟦T⟧
-    // returns a new Enumerable containing all of my elements, but sorted by their < and == operations.
+    // returns a new list containing all of my elements, but sorted by their < and == operations.

-    sortedBy(sortBlock:Function2⟦T, T, Number⟧) -> Enumerable⟦T⟧
+    sortedBy(sortBlock:Function2⟦T, T, Number⟧) -> List⟦T⟧
-    // returns a new List containing all of my elements, but sorted according to the ordering
+    // returns a new list containing all of my elements, but sorted according to the ordering
     // established by sortBlock, which should return -1 if its first argument is less than its
     // second argument, 0 if they are equal, and +1 otherwise.
 }